Last updated

 Revenue journal

 The revenue journal is a detailed revenue waterfall report, which describes revenue that is recognized at a certain month, aggregated by product ID, product accounting code, or plan ID.
 It contains information on booked revenue, recognized revenue for the aggregation field in the booked period, and the remaining revenue up to the selected month.
-To view revenue audit data in a revenue journal report, click on any month.
+To view revenue audit data in a revenue journal report, then select a month.

 To create revenue reports, see Revenue journal.